-- 1.6 The balancing system can be based on balancing periods characterised by a settlement procedure at the end of the balancing period.
-The choice of an appropriate balancing period needs to be based on a balanced assessment against a number of objective criteria.
-These should include: - The operational capabilities of the transportation system to balance the system; - The flexibility and balancing tools that are elaborated by the TSO and offered to market participants; - The fact that consumers have on the average a daily offtake profile; - The interaction of balancing period with effective commercial incentives to balance, in particular interactions of shorter balancing periods in electricity markets with potentially longer periods in gas: - The interaction with balancing periods in connected gas systems to ensure that no undue barriers to cross border trade are created; - Availability and accuracy of the information over the relevant period that is made available to network users concerning their imbalance position allowing them to take timely balancing actions; - The costs imposed to TSOs and network users by particular balancing regimes, for example the IT costs of providing more regular information flows over shorter balancing periods and the transaction costs incurred by network users from potentially taking more frequent balancing actions; and - Nomination and re-nomination procedures complementary to the frequency of balance.
+- 1.6 The balancing system should generally be based on balancing periods characterised by a settlement procedure at the end of the balancing period.
+The choice of an appropriate balancing period needs to be based on an objective assessment against a number of criteria and decisions should be published with supporting information.
+These criteria should include: - The operational capabilities of the transportation system to balance the system; - The flexibility and balancing tools that are elaborated by the TSO and offered to market participants; - Avoiding the creation of any barriers to entry particularly for new (and smaller) market entrants; - Whether consumers' (daily) offtake profile has, on average, a broadly recurrent pattern; - The interaction of the balancing period with effective commercial incentives to balance, in particular interactions of shorter balancing periods in electricity markets with potentially longer periods in gas;

-- 1.7 Where a balancing period is used, daily is preferred (unless a different period is specified in national law) and unless there are technical/operational reasons that mean that hourly balancing is necessary to ensure that the system can be balanced and/or for safety and security reasons.
-Whatever arrangements are put in place they should not create any undue barriers to entry particularly for new (and smaller) market entrants. - 1.8 As an alternative to balancing systems based on a balancing period, a balancing system can require that the cumulated imbalance must be kept by the network user within specified tolerance levels, in which case no settlement procedure is needed.
-A combination of both approaches is also possible. - 1.9 It is important that network users are not exposed to undue risks that they cannot manage effectively and/or without incurring inefficient costs that could create barriers to entry to the market.
+- The interaction with balancing periods in connected gas systems to ensure that no barriers to cross border trade and flows of gas between connected gas transportation systems are created; - Availability and accuracy of the information over the relevant period that is made available to network users concerning their imbalance position allowing them to take timely corrective balancing actions; - The costs imposed on TSOs and network users by particular balancing regimes, for example the IT costs of providing more regular information flows over shorter balancing periods and the transaction costs incurred by network users from potentially taking more frequent balancing actions; and - Nomination and re-nomination procedures complementary to the balancing period. - 1.7 Where a balancing period is used, daily is preferred (unless a different period is specified in national law) and unless there are technical/operational reasons that mean that a different balancing period is necessary to ensure that the system can be balanced and/or for safety and security reasons. - 1.8 As an alternative, it is also possible to use a system where there is no pre-defined balancing period.
+As long as the cumulated imbalance of a network user is kept within specified tolerance levels there is no need for a settlement procedure and therefore balancing period. - 1.9 It is important that network users are not exposed to undue risks that they cannot manage effectively and/or without incurring inefficient costs that could create barriers to entry to the market.
 Therefore market participants should have access to appropriate information, adequate re-nomination procedures and flexibility tools/services so that they can manage their imbalance positions (and therefore risk) efficiently, taking into account the relevant characteristics of the balancing system, in particular the balancing period and/or the width of the tolerance margins.

-Imbalance charges
+- Imbalance charges